Kathy Vargas: Art

 Her Este Recuerdo series (2003) consists of 23 photographs.
 They are made from between two and four negatives (many shot from old family photographs) and colored with oil paint.
 According to the artist, her various acts of reframing result in "symbolically entombed" subjects.
 Vargas utilizes acidic rose and purple colors to reference early color photographs, as well as vintage hand-tinted pictures.
 As continuing explorations of "death and remembrance," they are intended to be melancholic relics.
 Vargas believes that Roland Barthes defined the essence of photography in his book Camera Lucida, written after the death of his mother.
 Barthes says photography is an entrance "into flat Death."
 Moreover, "the only thought I can have is that at the end of this first death, my own death is inscribed: between the two, nothing more than waiting...."

 She is interested in "the anatomy of death and the aftermath of everlasting life."
 Vargas often uses iconography from Aztec art, along with various other cultural and Christian symbols.

+Notable collections

+Kathy Vargas's work is held in the collections of several museums and cultural institutions in the United States and Mexico.
+Notable holdings include the Smithsonian American Art Museum in Washington D.C., the Amon Carter Museum of America in Fort Worth, Texas, the Museum of Fine Arts, Houston, the Toledo Museum of Art in Toledo, Ohio, and Centro de la Imagen located in Mexico City.